Send Close Add comments: (status displays here)

 Let us look at the verses after parable of the unjust steward in Luke since Luke uses "mammon" three times in five verses.
 The unjust servant, knowing he was to be demoted, goes out and cancels debts so that he will be able to do better after his demotion.
 Jesus commends the behavior in a certain way.

 The KJV translates as "wise" the Greek word that means "prudent" as in finding an acceptable solution within constraints.
+Jesus does not use the word "wise" in a good sense.

 Information sign More: A wise opportunity to be prudent